PM unveils roadmap of new India with ambitious schemes; warns of terrorism, expansionism | Law-Order

 Describing the New Education Policy as a means to fight poverty, he said it will focus on encouraging teaching in regional languages.

-Addressing the gathering held under the shadow of Covid with socially distanced seating, Modi stressed that the day should not be merely a ceremony.
+Addressing the gathering held under the shadow of Covid with social distanced seating, Modi stressed that the day should not be merely a ceremony.

-People can take pride that the world's largest Covid vaccination program is going on in the country, he said.
+People can take pride that the world's largest Covid vaccination programme in going on in the country, he said.

 The pain of partition was one of the greatest tragedies of the last century, the prime minister said while asserting that August 14 will be remembered as Partition Horrors Remembrance Day.